p-raj/p-raj.github.io/unified-framework.md

 The idea was around providing a uniform interface over all the open source services, such that the services could act like a drop-in replacement of the cloud services.

 Eg: If the customers are using SQS, and they want to migrate to managed or self-hosted kafka, then all they need to do is change the adapter.

+# De-cloud
+Cloud had it's moment.
+It's time to go back to bare-metal providers.
+Cheap access to hardware that can run software clusters.